raspberrypilearning/modern-art/en/step_2.md

 --- task ---

-Put the random colour code into a function by adding a `def` with a name, and then indenting it.
+Put the random colour code into a function by adding a `def` with a name to **def**ine a function, and then indenting the code within it.

 --- code ---
 ---